KellyWu8/DMUY2193/Week_10/README.md

 - Use Javascript to track of the points for each user's response
 - Use Javascript to calculate the score result
 - Find articles and research papers for the Resources page
-- Add automatic graph feature
+- Add automatic graph feature (radar chart)

 ![](images/graph.png)